JonasKVJ/Perform-File-Operations-Ruby/README.md

 - renameFiles: Renames a set of files selected with regex

 ## How to run:
-1) (optional) Install Homebrew
+1) (optional, OSX only) Install Homebrew
-2) Install rbenv, Ruby version manager
+2) (optional, OSX only) Install rbenv, Ruby version manager
-3) Install the latest Ruby by using rbenv (not good to use the inbuilt version on OSX)
+3) Install the latest Ruby, possibly by using rbenv (not good to use the inbuilt version on OSX)
 4) Open Terminal, type `Ruby fileOperations.rb` and follow the instructions